Proposal to Expand Recreational Cycling and Local Tourism, 7/27/21

-A Rutgers study found that active transportation added $497 million to NJ’s economy in 2011 with little contribution from out-of-state guests.1 In the interim, New York City grew its bike grid to 1200 miles, bike share trips to 17 million and its constituency of cyclists to 793,000.2
+A Rutgers study found that active transportation added $497 million to NJ’s economy in 2011.1 And this is with little contribution from out-of-state guests.
+Over the past decade, New York City grew its bike grid to 1200 miles, bike share trips to 17 million and its constituency of active cyclists to 800,000.2

 However, NYC has no recreational facilities not crowded with pedestrians and runners.
 And since most NYC residents are car-less, they are a huge potential market for recreational cycling activities that can be accessed directly or by mass transit.
 North Jersey can implement a number of inexpensive measures to induce them to come over.
 Here are some options.